panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 On the other side, `hero1 === hero2` evaluates to `false` because the operands `hero1` and `hero2` are different object instances.

 Interestingly `hero1` and `hero2` objects have the same content: both objects have one property `name` with the value `'Batman'`.
-Still, even comparing objects of exactly the same structure, `hero1 === hero2` evaluates to `false`.
+Still, even comparing objects of the same structure, `hero1 === hero2` evaluates to `false`.

-Referenctial equality is useful when you'd like to compare object references, rather than their content.
+Referential equality is useful when you'd like to compare object references, rather than their content.
 However, in most of the situations, you'd like to compare the actual content of the objects: the properties and their values.

 Let's see how to compare objects for equality by their content.

 ## 2. Manual comparison

-The obvious way to compare object by content is to access the properties and compare them manually.
+The obvious way to compare objects by content is to access the properties and compare them manually.

 For example, let's write a special function `isHeroEqual()` that compare 2 hero objects: